The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/7-system-design-strategies.md

 ![A UML Diagram shows the responsibilities and relationships of classes in a system.](./img/uml-diagram-pet-adoption-system.png)

 Today, we'll look into the **process** for creating a system like this from scratch.
-What are common design decisions that you will face?
-What principles should we follow to make those decisions?
-What concrete strategies can we use to steer us in the right direction?
+-  What are common design decisions that you will face?
+-  What principles should we follow to make those decisions?
+-  What concrete strategies can we use to steer us in the right direction?

-When facing a system design problem, you can use these strategies to make decisions about responsibilities and relationships:

 ### System Design Strategies